awee01/Portfolio/README.md

 # New Additions

-Scroll functionality courtesy of react-scroll
+Scroll functionality courtesy of react-scroll,

+My added art projects with modal functionality

 A new Resume section with a link to my Resume and qualifications that I have learned during my bootcamp experience,